renpy/renpy/sphinx/source/python.rst

         if enemy_vampire:
             enemy_health = min(enemy_health + damage, enemy_max_health)

-There are two modifiers to the python statement that change its
+There are two modifiers to the Python statement that change its
 behavior:

 ``hide``
-    If given the hide modifier, the python statement will run the block of Python in an anonymous scope.
-The scope will be lost when the python block terminates.
+    If given the hide modifier, the Python statement will run the block of Python in an anonymous scope.
+The scope will be lost when the Python block terminates.

-    This allows Python to use temporary variables that can't be saved - but it means that the store needs to be accessed as fields on the store object, rather than directly.
+    This allows Python to use temporary variables that can't be saved—but it means that the store needs to be accessed as fields on the store object, rather than directly.

 ``in``